BU-NU-CLOUD-SP18/sample-project/README.md

 ## 6. Release Planning:

 Release planning section describes how the project will deliver incremental sets of features and functions in a series of releases to completion.
 Identification of user stories associated with iterations that will ease/guide sprint planning sessions is encouraged.
 Higher level details for the first iteration is expected.

 ** **

+## General comments

+Remember that you can always add features at the end of the semester, but you can't go back in time and gain back time you spent on features that you couldn't complete.

+** **